deeprapid/whitepapers/content/en/everything-as-tools.md

 ---

 # The Future of APIs: Everything as Tools
-## An AI-First Architecture for the Next Generation of Software
+## An AI-First Architecture for the Next Generation

 ---